What is diabetes?

 In type 1 diabetes, the body’s immune system destroys any insulin it tries to produce.
 This type of diabetes cannot be prevented and develops very quickly and requires insulin injections to control, usually by the person themselves (Carers through Elder cannot administer insulin).
 Management of diabetes is not possible by lifestyle changes alone.
 Most people who develop type 1 diabetes are children or young adults.
 Sudden onset is rarer in older people.

 Type 2 diabetes

 Type 2 diabetes occurs when the body does not produce sufficient amounts of insulin.
 It’s most common in people over 45, but can also often be linked to being overweight, or not exercising enough.
 As such, lifestyle changes such as improved diet and exercise can reduce the risk.
-Stopping smoking is also essential, as smokers are more likely to develop type 2 diabetes.
 Most cases of type 2 diabetes can be managed through diet and exercise, but as the condition progresses, insulin tablets or injections may be required(These cannot be administered by Carers found through Elder).

 There is an increased risk of type 2 diabetes if there is a family history of the condition.
 If a close relative, such as a parent or sibling, is living with the condition, it is vital to be extra vigilant for potential symptoms.

 Diabetes care is not just about managing the symptoms.
-It is also crucial to reduce the risk of developing other conditions that are associated with diabetes, such as eye disease, kidney problems and heart attack.
-In addition to regularly visiting a doctor to monitor diabetes, it is important to check blood pressure and cholesterol to help avoid further health complications.
+It’s also crucial to reduce the risk of developing other medical conditions that are associated with diabetes, such as eye disease, kidney problems and heart attack.
+In addition to regularly visiting a doctor to monitor diabetes, it’s important to check blood pressure and cholesterol to help avoid further health complications.